-At the end of this course, the student will have a better understanding of the economic policies of the European Union and of the interaction with national policies.
-He or she will be able to link legal and political developments in the European Union to economic developments and will be able to present the relevant discussions.
+At the end of this course, the student will have a better understanding of the economic processes and policies in the European Union.
+He or she will be able to link legal and political developments in the EU to economic developments and will be able to present the relevant discussions.

 The course is part of the Minor Economics.
 In this course, the student will attain knowledge and an understanding of the issues in the field of Economic Policy in the EU.
 The student will be trained to independently analyse these issues.

 The following achievement levels apply with regard to the course: